OWASP/www-chapter-belgium/index.md

 * June 17th: **Marc Curphey** and **Jason Nichols** with ***Upcoming open-source AWS Discovery tool***
 * September 16th: **Andrew van der Stock** with ***The OWASP Top 10 2021***
 * October 21st: **Steven Springett** with ***Component Analysis vs SCA - How SBOMs are the driving force for change***

+See all our meetings at our Meetup page:

+{% include chapter_events.html group=page.meetup-group %}

+Our meetings are open to the public, and you do not need to be a member to attend.
+Please do consider [joining OWASP](https://owasp.org/membership/) if you find our community, projects, and meetings valuable, or sponsoring this chapter.

 ### Past events of 2021:
 * February 18th: **Jim Manicode** and **Philippe De Ryck** with ***JWT's  - sign em like it's hot***